 If you would like to read the full text of an article but can only find the abstract (summary) of the article, try Publication Finder.
 But you can also restrict your searches to only full-text articles, which will avoid this problem (see the TIP on the bottom of this box).

-Journal Finder: Journal Finder can help you find if another database available through the Berkeley Library has access to the full text of an article.
-To see if the full text of an article is available in another database, follow these steps:
+PublicationFinder: Publication Finder can help you find out if another database available through the Berkeley Library has access to the full text of an article, or if it is available elsewhere.
+To see if the full text of an article is available, follow these steps:

-Under the name of the publication you will see a list of one or more databases which have articles from that journal, magazine, or newspaper along with the years of publication that are available in each database.
+Under the name of the publication, you will see a list of one or more databases which have articles from that journal, magazine, or newspaper along with the years of publication that are available in each database.

 You can then search for the article using the article's title, author, date of publication, etc. to find if the full text of the article is available in that database.
 Then click on the article or on the download PDF link to access the full text of the article.

-Interlibrary Loan: If you are not able to find the full text of the article in any of the databases, you can request for the Berkeley Library to obtain the article from another library which has it.
+Interlibrary Loan: If you are not able to find the full text of the article in any of the databases, you can request the Berkeley Library to obtain the article from another library which has it.
 Contact your library and ask your librarian to request the full text of the article from another library.